 Emily is a senior at Michigan State University studying Civil Engineering and Women’s and Gender Studies.
 Emily co-founded Mission Menstruation after working hard to give students access to free period products across Michigan States’ campus and realizing this issue is relevant across all institutions.
 Emily currently serves as Mission Menstruations founder and treasurer, working on expanding MM to other colleges and universities.
 Emily is excited about MM because, “I love that we’re serving to address such an obvious, basic, and tangible issue within the umbrella of items that need to be addressed to achieve gender equity.”
 When Emily isn’t working hard, you can find her at a concert, traveling, or practicing yoga.

-Holly is a freelance digital marketer in Metro-Detroit.
+Holly works in digital marketing for a financial institution in Metro-Detroit.
 She earned her Bachelors’s in Marketing from Michigan State University in December 2019.
-Holly serves as the marketing chair for Mission Menstruation, working on all digital marketing tasks from content creation to website design.
+Holly serves as the Marketing Director for Mission Menstruation, working on all digital marketing tasks from content creation to website design.
 Holly is “excited to work with a nonprofit that is working to solve such a stigmatized issue for so many students,” when discussing her work with Mission Menstruation.
 When Holly isn’t working, you can find her cooking, reading, or grabbing a cup of coffee.

 Nama Naseem, Research Director